Find out more about getting a PGR mentor

 PGR peer mentors are expected to provide mentees with advice on community and developmental aspects of PGR study.

-• to take appropriate approaches to help empower you to achieve your goals and to sufficiently convey a sense of belonging to the PGR community
+• take appropriate approaches to help empower you to achieve your goals and to sufficiently convey a sense of belonging to the PGR community

-• to take an interest in your progress
+• take an interest in your progress

-• to display discretion.
+• display discretion.

 What should I not expect from my PGR peer mentor?